acemod/docker-reforger/README.md

         ghcr.io/brettmayson/arma-reforger:edge
 ```

 If an admin password is not provided, one will be generated and printed to the console.
-It will be saved in the config and persist between restarts.

 ## Parameters